 With the introduction of fire department-based Emergency Medical Services (EMS) and the tremendous rate of growth through the 1970's, the District hired Rick West as it's first full-time Fire Chief in 1977.
 This position was needed to administrate department operations to meet the growing demands of the community.
 Several service improvements were made during Chief West's tenure.

-Chief Richard Eastman was hired as Fire Chief in 1978 and presently serves in that position.
+Chief Richard Eastman was hired as Fire Chief in 1978.
 The late 1970's and early 1980's brought about many more changes.
 First, Station 75 was constructed to better service the Lost Lake Area.
 Second, it was estimated that 70% of the alarms received were for emergency medical services and the population had grown to approximately 30,000.
 Third, newly constructed Stations 71 and 72 (replacing existing construction at Station 71 site; purchasing new property for new construction of Station 72) were upgraded to facilitate 24-hour staffing by full-time personnel.
 And fourth, Chief Eastman saw an opportunity to expand the EMS Division to include an advanced life support (ALS) paramedic service.

 The District has met the many challenges faced with rapid growth; specifically, the transformation from a traditional volunteer department to a combination volunteer-career department, the introduction of emergency medical services, fire prevention services, hazardous materials response, increased federal and State training requirements, as well as many other challenges.
 Despite this, the District has developed along with the community it serves.

-Today, the population is estimated to be nearly 60,000.
-The District operates seven fire stations with Station 76 located in and serving the City of Mill Creek under a long-term contract for services.
-Currently, the District now employs approximately eighty-eight (88) full-time and nearly forty (40) volunteer personnel.
-Snohomish County Fire District No.7 will undoubtedly see additional advances as it continues to meet the needs of the community.
+Today, the population is estimated to be nearly 70,000.
+The District operates six fire stations with Station 76 located in and serving the city of Mill Creek under a contract for services.
+Currently, the District employs 100 personnel including firefighter/EMTs, administrative staff and chief officers.
+Snohomish County Fire District 7 will undoubtedly see additional advances as it continues to meet the needs of the community.
 All personnel; past, present, and future can feel proud of the accomplishments made by this department during the last several decades as well as for the accomplishments yet to come.